mxboxofficial/hello-MetaBOX/README.md

-# hello-MetaBOX
+# hello-MXBOX
-Everything is connect to MetaBOX into Metaverse.
+Everything is connect to MXBOX into Metaverse.